 Different modalities of psychotherapy can be utilized to treat the hypersexual disorder.
 The most common ones are cognitive behavioral therapy, psychodynamic therapy, and acceptance and commitment therapy.
 In most cases the psychodynamic approach, which focuses more on childhood issues and trauma, is reserved for individual therapy sessions, but the other two behavioral therapies are effective in a group setting.
 Group therapy is a good setting for the sex addict to gain an understanding that they are not unique in experiencing the disorder, as well as external reinforcement.

 Other Support for Sex Addiction

 In addition to the primary treatment for sex addiction, the 12-step programs have been found to be very helpful.
 There are two primary 12-step programs for sex addiction: Sex Addicts Anonymous (SAA) and Sex and Love Addicts Anonymous (SLAA).
 These recovery groups offer social support for as long as the individual desires it.
 For individuals who prefer anonymity, there are also online forums available for support.

-The Treatment Specialist offers information and treatment resources for those seeking treatment for a sex addiction.
-Get the help you need today for sex addiction, depression, anxiety, PTSD, and most other mental health conditions!
+The Treatment Specialist connects you with a mental health treatment program that offers help and recovery for sex addiction.
 Call to connect with a treatment center and receive a confidential assessment today at (866) 644-7911.